-44. Members of the supervisory board cannot be members of the management board or permanent representatives of management board members of the company or its subsidiaries at the same time.
-Neither are they permitted to manage the company as employees.
-No person can be a member of the supervisory board of a company who is the legal representative of another company whose supervisory board includes a member of the management board of the company unless such company is part of a group or it is associated by a shareholding in such company.
-When reaching decisions, supervisory board members must not act in their own interests or in the interests of persons or enterprises with whom they have close relationships if such behaviour conflicts with the interests of the enterprise or serves to attract business opportunities to the said member that otherwise would have gone to the enterprise.
+44. Members of the supervisory board cannot at the same time be members of the management board or permanent representatives of management board members of the company or its subsidiaries7.
+Neither are they permitted to manage the business of the company as employees.
+No person can be a member of the supervisory board of a company who is the legal representative of another company whose supervisory board includes a member of the management board of the company unless such company is part of the group or it is associated by a shareholding in such company.
+When reaching decisions, supervisory board members shall not act in their own interest or in the interest of persons or enterprises with whom they have close relationships with if such behavior conflicts with the interests of the company or serves to attract business opportunities to said member that otherwise would have gone to the company.